Cotter45/Cotter45/README.md

 </table> -->

 - 🔭 I’m currently working on ...
-  * A new drag and drop task manager feature for my capstone, Workday
   * A scribble / cards against humanity like game combination with React, HTML Canvas and Web Sockets
   * DSA ...
 Errday
-  * A new portfolio

 - 🌱 I’m currently learning ...
   * ThreeJS / HTML5 Canvas